 Colleges are recognizing the need for good communication among faculty, advisors, counseling centers, deans, residential-life staff, and other members of the campus community. — Mitchell M. Handelsman Ph.D.

 A worldwide survey has proved that there is indeed a crisis on mental health issues among graduate students.
-There are numerous testimonies regarding their struggles that lead to them developing mental illnesses; therapists will agree on this.
+There are numerous testimonies regarding their struggles that lead to them developing mental illnesses; therapists on various websites like BetterHelp will agree on this.
 These results are hoping to change the way culture is preserved and if possible, make the life of graduate students a bit easier and less stressful.

 A new survey was going around online targeted graduate students focusing on their Ph.D. degree.
 There are about 2279 respondents from 236 schools across the country.
 The questionnaires used are the ones used by professionals in finding out if a patient has some mental illness.
 41% showed signs of moderate to high levels of anxiety, while 39% showed signs of moderate to high levels of depression.
 About one-third of the people who answered the survey are men, while there is at least 40% of female correspondents and 41% transgender correspondents.

 The student’s mental health is also affected by their relationships and work-life balance.
 Almost all the correspondents have said that they don’t have a good relationship with their principal investigator.
 They are not shown support and value that they very much needed to get through the hardships of the graduate program.
 Also, more than half of the respondents in the survey feel like they don’t have the right work-life balance.

 …there have been major changes how people think about mental health and major increases in folks’ willingness to use mental health services. — Gregg Henriques Ph.D.